 The Corridor works with partners in government, education and the private sector to promote the advancement of energy-related activities through federal funds and other sources that will benefit North Dakota.
 Together, we can help create a vibrant and innovative energy industry along the Corridor.

-The Great Plains Energy Corridor office is located in the beautiful, new National Energy Center of Excellence (NECE) building on the campus of Bismarck State College.
-Dedicated in September, 2008, the building also houses the college administrative offices, the energy technology education programs, and the college’s Continuing Education, Training and Innovation program facilities.
+The Great Plains Energy Corridor office is located in the National Energy Center of Excellence (NECE) building on the campus of Bismarck State College.
+Dedicated in September, 2008, the building also houses the college administrative offices, the energy technology education programs, and the college’s Continuing Education program facilities.

 The NECE building was constructed with energy efficiency as a top priority.
 It is heated and cooled with a ground-source (geothermal) heat pump system, the lighting meets the requirements of the Leadership in Energy & Environmental Design (LEED) specifications, and the ventilation system utilizes a total energy heat recovery system coupled to the geothermal piping system.
 In addition, the building makes use of Flexcrete, which is a construction material manufactured with fly ash, a by-product of the coal combustion process.